What are the dates/times for the next Louisiana Marathon event(s)?

 What do I need to bring with me to pick up my packet?

 Every participant in the marathon, half marathon, quarter marathon, 5K and kids marathon will receive a confirmation email the week of the race.
 Please bring either that email or your original confirmation email and your photo ID to the Expo to pick up your packet.
 Don’t forget to add @thelouisianamarathon.com and @getmeregistered.com to your approved senders so that you do not miss this important email in your spam filter.

 Can I authorize another person to pick up my race packet?

-There is absolutely no race day pick-up available.
-If you are unable to get your packet, a friend can pick up your packet with a hard copy of your photo ID or a copy of your registration confirmation.
+If you are unable to get your packet, a friend can pick up your packet with a copy of your photo ID or a copy of your registration confirmation.
 Digital copies (your cell phone screen) are allowed.
 Your friend will sign a form stating your race packet was picked up and then be directed to the proper pick up area.
 Please remember they can only do this at the Expo.

 Where can I park at packet pick-up?

-The Baton Rouge River Center has a parking garage adjacent to it and several parking lots within walking distance.
+The Raising Cane’s River Center has a parking garage adjacent to it and several parking lots within walking distance.
 You can view a map of parking options or download a map here.

 Do I need to purchase a timing chip?